 - How to remain centered and undisturbed

 This beginning level 4-day guided meditation retreat includes daily classes in gentle joints & glands exercises, breathing, relaxation, and meditation.
-Practices include systematic relaxation, 2:1 breathing, the spinal breath, alternate nostril breathing, application of sushumna, and witnessing and inspecting the mental train of thoughts arising from the conscious mind.
+Practices include systematic relaxation, 2:1 breathing, the spinal breath, alternate nostril breathing, so’hum, application of sushumna, and witnessing and inspecting the mental train of thoughts arising from the conscious mind.

 Swami Rama’s profound yet simple method of meditation will be explored through discussions, practicums and video lectures.